classiebit/eventmie-pro-docs/resources/docs/3.0/eventmie-pro-content-codecanyon.md

 <br>

 * <strong>Responsive.
 Secure.
 Robust</strong><br>
-Protecting your customers with state-of-the-art security and a clean and attractive user-interface regardless of screen size.
-Optimized for all devices in an increasingly mobile-friendly world.
+Protect customers with enterprise‑grade security and a modern interface on every screen size.
+Optimized for a mobile‑first world.
 <br>

-* <strong>Full Support From Installation to Deployment</strong><br>
+* <strong>Full Support From Setup to Launch</strong><br>
-Whether you want us to install it on your server, manage it every month, want to request a new feature, or have any other query, our support team is here for you every step of the way.<br>
+Whether you want us to set it up on your server, manage it monthly, request a new feature, or ask a question — our team is here for you every step of the way.<br>

 <br><br><br>